COVID-19 Vaccines For Kids Ages 5 to 11 With Diabetes: What to Know

 What should I do if my child gets COVID-19 while waiting to be able to get the vaccine?

 Practice vigilant sick day management including frequent ketone and blood glucose monitoring (ideally with a continuous glucose monitor (CGM) if available), hydration, and insulin delivery.
 DKA is most likely to occur if your child stops taking insulin, which can happen if they’re not keeping food down and therefore blood sugar is running low.
-In these instances, have them sip carb-containing fluids like Gatorade for glucose levels under 180 mg/dL so that they can continue taking insulin.
+In these instances, have them sip carb-containing fluids like Gatorade for blood glucose levels under 180 mg/dL so that they can continue taking insulin.
 Hydration and insulin are key in clearing ketones.
 Know how to reach your diabetes care team and call them with any questions or concerns regarding sick day management.